 Each congressional office handles grants requests in its own way, depending upon such factors as the Member's philosophy on federal support for local projects, the relation of certain proposals to his or her legislative activity, or the Member's particular interest in specific locations or types of projects.
 Other factors may include the degree of economic distress in any given locality and the current level of federal assistance it receives.
 Grants activities in any congressional office depend very much upon the overall organization and workload of the office.

 - Most offices divide responsibility by function, i.e., legislation is assigned to legislative assistants and correspondents, press and newsletters are under the purview of a press secretary, and caseworkers do casework.
-Offices organized in this way may have a full-time grants specialist or several staff members under the supervision of a grants coordinator working solely in the area of grants and projects. - Some offices divide responsibilities by subject area, i.e., a specialist in health issues is involved with legislation, correspondence, casework, grants, projects, speeches, and press releases in that subject area. - DC, state, or district office?
+Offices organized in this way may have a full-time grants specialist or several staff members under the supervision of a grants coordinator working solely in the area of grants and projects. - Some offices divide responsibilities by subject area, i.e., a specialist in health issues is involved with legislation, correspondence, casework, grants, projects, speeches, and press releases in that subject area. - D.C., state, or district office?
 In some offices, all grants requests are handled in the district or state office; in others, they are answered by the Washington staff; still others divide grants and projects activity between the district or state office and the Washington office.
 Regardless of how this responsibility is assigned, it is helpful to have at least one person in the district or state office and one person in the Washington office familiar with the whole process.

-• State delegation cooperation: Since some constituents request the aid of the entire state delegation for a grant or project, cooperation among Members of the delegation can minimize duplication of effort and permit more effective use of staff time.
+District staff will be more readily able to communicate and develop relationships with federal department and agency state and regional offices (listed in Appendix IV of the print or Web version of the Catalog of Federal Domestic Assistance), often the preferred contact office for federal programs. - State delegation cooperation.
+Since some constituents request the aid of the entire state delegation for a grant or project, cooperation among Members of the delegation can minimize duplication of effort and permit more effective use of staff time.
 To increase the chances of a project's funding, Members may solicit the support of other Members either from the same geographic region if the proposal would benefit a wide area, or from those who hold key positions in leadership or on committees which exercise funding and oversight of the federal program.
 Political considerations can limit the amount of such cooperation.
 One state's delegation has established a State Projects Office to help its constituents learn about the grants process and follow through on all applications until awards are made.